NicolasBernaerts/tasmota/teleinfo/README.md

-Tasmota firmware modified for Teleinfo energy meters
+Teleinfo Tasmota firmware for Linky energy meters
 =============

 This evolution of Tasmota firmware has been enhanced to handle France energy meters using **Teleinfo** protocol.
 These meters are widely known as **Linky**.